 According to Kieser, it is vitally important for to remove rubbish from the beaches as quickly as possible because marine animals such as sea turtles, seabirds, and marine mammals are particularly vulnerable to litter on the beaches.

-Many schools around the country also coordinated cleanups during the week due to the fact that the holidays started the Friday and pupils wanted to do their bit for ocean health.
-Further inland, streams and rivers such as the Jukskei River in Johannesburg also received attention as businesses and corporates encouraged their personnel to help clean the environment as part of Clean-Up and Recycle Week (16-21 September 2013),which culminated in National Recycling Day (Friday, 20 September) and the International Coastal Clean Up Day.
+Many schools around the country also coordinated clean ups during the week due to the fact that the holidays started the Friday and pupils wanted to do their bit for ocean health.
+Further inland, streams and rivers such as the Jukskei River in Johannesburg also received attention as businesses and corporates encouraged their personnel to help clean the environment as part of Clean-Up and Recycle week (16-21 September 2013), which culminated in National Recycling Day (Friday, 20 September) and International Coastal Clean Up Day (17 September).

-“The hard work begins after the annual cleanups, as we now have to go through all the bags and analyze all the data before sending off our results to Ocean Conservancy International.
+“The hard work begins after the annual clean ups, as we now have to go through all the bags and analyse all the data before sending off our results to Ocean Conservancy International.
 Our detailed report should be ready by November, when the stats are used to publish the world’s only item-by-item, location-by-location snapshot of marine debris in an annual report and gives a comprehensive overview of marine debris to helps to educate government, scientists and the public around the world,” Kieser says.